1. Home

 All C-Class models have a peachy nine-speed automatic gearbox as standard.
 It's a conventional torque converter with buttery-smooth gear changes and none of the jerky parking speed feel you can get with a twin-clutch auto.

-Nine gears sounds excessive, but it means the C-Class is barely ticking over on the motorway, while you never drop out of the power band when you accelerate.
+Nine gears sounds excessive, but it means the C-Class is barely ticking over on the motorway, while you never drop out of the power band as you accelerate.
 It can take a little longer than a lesser-geared automatic to pick a ratio when you stamp on the throttle, but it's not a huge issue here.

 Comfort is the Mercedes C-Class' speciality and the car's luxuriously quiet cabin and plethora of driving aids mean it's also a very relaxing car to drive.
 The C220d might be the entry-level diesel, but with loads of power and near 60mpg fuel economy, it's an accomplished all-rounder that gets our vote.